mreineck/ducc/README.md

 - achieves very high accuracy for all transforms
 - supports multidimensional arrays and selection of the axes to be transformed
 - supports single, double, and long double precision
-- makes use of CPU vector instructions when performing 2D and higher-dimensional transforms
+- makes use of CPU vector instructions, except for short 1D transforms
 - supports prime-length transforms without degrading to O(N**2) performance
-- has optional multi-threading support for multidimensional transforms
+- has optional multi-threading support for all transforms except short 1D ones.

 ### Design decisions and performance characteristics
 - there is no explicit plan management to be done by the user, making the